 Ensure all toys and play objects won’t have the potential to get stuck in their mouth or throat to ensure safety.
 This includes flimsy plastic items that can break into pieces.

 Other Necessities to Avoid

 Do not leave your Doberman outside.
 They don’t have a coat capable of handling extreme weather conditions.
 Even if you live in an area with a mild winter, it can shorten the life of your dog.
 Plus, leaving your Doberman outside will lead to an unhappy life for the dog.
-They love their owners and want to be in their shadow.
-You’ll be negating it’s need for affection and missing out on their special brand of love.
+They love their owners and want to be in their shadows.
+You’ll be negating its need for affection and missing out on its special brand of love.

 Are Dobermans Protective Of Their Owners?

 Yes, Dobermans are very protective of their owners.
-They love this kind of work and is how their existence came about.
+They love this kind of work, and that is how their existence came about.
 Dobermans take pride in providing guardianship of an owner against strangers and intruders.